-Save The Snakes supports Christophe Pellet to increase awareness about snakes in Cotopaxi province, La Maná canton, Ecuador.
+Through the Save The Snakes Support Grant Program, Save The Snakes supported Christophe Pellet in 2019 to increase awareness about snakes in Cotopaxi province, La Maná canton, Ecuador.
 Christophe has worked with many snakes in Ecuador and hopes to use his knowledge of snakes to educate the local community about venomous snakes in Cotopaxi province.

 Bosque Protegido Privado Jardin de los sueños (Protecting the Forest Garden of Dreams)

 The aim of this project is raising awareness on the importance of snakes.